imanalo03/Turritopsis-dohrnii/README.md

 **Obtain Genomic or Transcriptomic Data:**

 -Search public databases like NCBI for available datasets of _Turritopsis dohrnii_ and _Turritopsis rubra_.

--Use SRAtoolkit to download Sequence Read Archive (SRA) data efficiently.

--For other animals, use databases like Ensembl or NCBI.

-**Data Preprocessing:**

--Perform quality control on your raw sequencing data using tools like FastQC.

--Trim and filter reads with Trimmomatic to remove low-quality bases or adapter sequences.

-**Genome Assembly or Transcriptome Assembly:**

--Assemble the genomic or transcriptomic data of _Turritopsis dohrnii_ and _Turritopsis rubra_.

--Use genome assemblers like SPAdes and de novo assembly methods.

-**Gene Annotation:**

--Annotate genes in the assembled genomes using Maker.

 **Comparative Genomics:**